-As of February 9, 2024, there were approximately 12 record holders of our common stock, i.e. stockholders directly registered under their name in the Company's physical stock ledger in Luxembourg.
+As of February 14, 2025, there were approximately 11 record holders of our common stock, i.e., shareholders directly registered under their name in the Company's physical stock ledger in Luxembourg, including Cede & Co. as nominee of the Depository Trust Company.
+A substantially greater number of holders of our common stock are "street name" or beneficial holders, whose shares are held by banks, brokers and other financial institutions.

-During the fiscal year ended December 31, 2023, we did not sell any equity securities that were not registered under the Securities Act.
+During the fiscal year ended December 31, 2024, we did not sell any equity securities that were not registered under the Securities Act.